Bible Questions

 Which is the right creed for the church?

 Human creeds are condemned.
 Jesus taught, "But in vain they do worship me, teaching for doctrines the commandments of men" (Matt.
 15: 9).
-In this vein, Jesus taught purity of heart is evidenced by doctrinal loyalty (vs. 8 cp.
-Vs. 9).
-Beloved, the simple truth is if a creed says the same thing the Bible says, it is superfluous; if it says less or more, it is expressly condemned (Rev. 22: 18, 19).
-Human creeds are not inspired, do not meet all the needs of men, not perfect, must be revised, not the standard of judgment, and they hopelessly divide.
+Similarly, Jesus taught purity of heart is evidenced by doctrinal loyalty (vs. 8-9).
+The simple truth is if a creed says the same thing the Bible says, it is superfluous; if it says less or more, it is expressly condemned (Rev. 22: 18-19).
+Human creeds are not inspired, do not meet all the needs of men, are not perfect, must be revised, are not the standard of judgment, and hopelessly divide.

 Bible Questions is a work of the Holly Street church of Christ in Denver, CO.